alexbmoreira/django-postgres-vue-tutorial/README.md

 ### Making calls

 In that same `api` directory, create a file for some API calls.
-You can call this anythin you like, but in my case I'll do `directors.js`.
+You can call this anything you like, but in my case I'll do `directors.js`.
 This is where you make backend calls to get data.

 ```
 import api from '@/api/api.service'